Biodiversity Credits NSW – What Are They & Why Are They Important?

 What is a Biodiversity Stewardship Agreement?

-A biodiversity stewardship agreement is a voluntary arrangement the NSW Biodiversity Conservation Trust and a landholder that is designed to permanently protect and manage an area of land.
+A biodiversity stewardship agreement is a voluntary arrangement between the NSW Biodiversity Conservation Trust and a landholder that is designed to permanently protect and manage an area of land.
 With a biodiversity stewardship agreement in place, biodiversity credits may be generated and sold to developers.

 What are the Key Benefits of Biodiversity Credits?